ADESA Canada Price Index

 The ADESA Canada Used Vehicle Price Index

-The ADESA Canada Used Vehicle Price Index has been updated through April.
-The index was down after being adjusted for seasonality.
-Wholesale prices fell on average by about 0.4% M-o-M.
+The ADESA Canada Used Vehicle Price Index has been updated through August 2018.
+The index increased after being adjusted for seasonality.
+Wholesale prices increased on average by 0.46% M-o-M.

 For the sixth consecutive month, Canadian new light vehicle sales have decreased after a strong start to the year in January and February.
 Down 1.6% over August 2017, sales last month settled at 180,942 units, a difference of nearly three thousand units.
 Despite the minor decrease, last month’s sales still hold the second strongest August sales on record, roughly five thousand units above August 2015, holding third place.
 Year-to-date sales remain just 0.8% shy of 2017’s record but approximately 4.4% above 2016 figures.